johnwcowan/r7rs-work/EnvironmentsMIT.md

 set of bindings.
 On R6RS systems, at least the `(rnrs base`) bindings must be included; on R7RS systems, at least the `(scheme base)` bindings must be included.
-The intention is that this environment is the one used to evaluate expressions entered to the system REPL.
+The intention is that this environment is the one used to evaluate expressions and definitions entered to the system REPL.

 `(scheme-report-environment `*version*`)`  [R5RS, R6RS, R7RS]

-If *version* is the exact integer 5, returns an environment containing the bindings of the R5RS (in R5RS and R6RS systems) or of the `(scheme r5rs)` library (in R7RS systems).
-These are almost but not quite the same (e.g. `transcript-on` and `transcript-off` are not part of the R7RS library).
+If *version* is the exact integer 5, returns an environment containing the bindings of the R5RS in R5RS systems, of the `(rnrs r5rs)` library in R6RS systems, or of the `(scheme r5rs)` library in R7RS systems.
+These are almost but not quite the same (e.g. `transcript-on` and `transcript-off` are not part of the R6RS or R7RS libraries).
 The returned environment may be mutable or immutable.

-Implementations may also support other values of *version*, in which case they return a specifier for an environment containing bindings corresponding to the specified version of the report.
+Implementations may also support other values of *version*, in which case they return an environment containing bindings corresponding to the specified version of the report.
 If version is neither 5 nor another value supported by the implementation, an error is signaled.